-As a senior associate in Duncan Cotterill’s Corporate and Commercial team, I have broad commercial experience in information technology, consumer, and intellectual property law, supporting clients on a range of commercial and contracting matters.
+As a Partner in Duncan Cotterill’s corporate and commercial team, I have broad commercial experience in information technology, consumer, and intellectual property law, supporting clients on a range of commercial and contracting matters.

 I assist public and private sector clients by helping them with technology procurement, implementing software, commercialising technology and other products, or to simply get business done.
 My technology law experience includes matters such as privacy and data protection, software licensing as well as the legal requirements associated with the ever-changing digital environment, including assisting clients respond to cyber events.